Caring For Ajuga Chocolate Chip

 This enthusiastically growing, easily naturalized plant is listed as invasive.

-While Chocolate Chip cultivar is not specifically listed as invasive, it’s important to understand it has tremendous potential to become so.
+While the Chocolate Chip cultivar is not specifically listed as invasive, it’s important to understand it has tremendous potential to become so.

 If you plant it in a conducive climate, take care to keep it contained within your garden.